 what are dental fillings?

 Dental fillings are the best option for repairing decayed teeth.
 In the filling process, Dr. Spencer Grossman will clean and remove damaged enamel from your teeth, then fill your tooth using metal amalgam or a composite filling material.
 This restores the shape and function of the tooth, and prevents further decay or damage.
 If you think you may have a cavity in Souderton, it’s important to get help right away.
-Contact us today to schedule an appointment at Indian Valley Dental, and we’ll help you get the care you need.
+Contact us today to schedule an appointment with your Souderton dentist, and we’ll help you get the care you need.

 Did you know…